BurritoAndCoffee/mobile-application-project/readme.md

 ## installment

-On GitHub, click the "code" button on the top and get the web URL. then, on your terminal, enter your directory of choice and enter:
+On your terminal, enter your directory of choice and enter:
 ```bash
 git clone https://github.com/BurritoAndCoffee/mobile-application-project.git
 ```